bitcoin-s/bitcoin-s-ts/oracle-electron-ts/README.md

 ## Building Prerequisites

 Run `npm run build` to build all prerequisites and move binaries into this folder.
-NOTE : You must supply your own bitcoin-s-server.zip in this folder.
+NOTE : You must supply your own bitcoin-s-oracle-server.zip in this folder.

 ## Starting development server